-If you’ve accomplished the first step (figuring out your values) and the second step (displaying those values), you’re ready for the most crucial step: interviews.
+If you’ve figured out your values and are talking about those values openly, you’re ready for the next crucial step: interviews.

-Recruiting Toolbox also included a guide with interview questions tailored to our company’s values.
-These questions can elicit behavioral competencies — whether it be raw intelligence, empathy, or grit — from the candidates we interview.
+It’s also a great idea to come up with interview questions tailored to your company’s values.
+These questions can elicit behavioral competencies — at Justworks, we look for things like raw intelligence, empathy, and grit from the candidates we interview.

 Say, for example, that one of your company values was resourcefulness.
 You could ask:

 One of the typical barriers people face at [company name] is X. How would you approach and overcome a barrier like that?

 Once your candidate answers the question, dig in further.
 Ben Gotkin, a principal consultant at consulting firm Recruiting Toolbox said, “The most critical interviewing skill is ‘digging’, or the art of facilitating a conversation to gain as much detail and context from the candidate as possible.”

 Some follow-up questions you could use to dig into the above question could be: